xylar/shtns/README.md

 FEATURES:
 ---------

-- **blazingly fast**
+- **blazingly fast**.
-- both **scalar and vector transforms**
+- both **scalar and vector transforms**.
-- backward and forward (synthesis and analysis) functions
+- backward and forward (synthesis and analysis) functions.
-- flexible truncation (degree, order, azimuthal periodicity)
+- flexible truncation (degree, order, azimuthal periodicity).
 - spatial data can be stored in latitude-major or longitude-major arrays.
-- various conventions (normalization and Condon-Shortley phase)
+- various conventions (normalization and Condon-Shortley phase).
-- can be used from **Fortran, c/c++, and Python** programs
+- can be used from **Fortran, c/c++, and Python** programs.
-- a highly efficient Gauss algorithm working with Gauss nodes (based on Gauss-Legendre quadrature)
+- a highly efficient Gauss algorithm working with Gauss nodes (based on Gauss-Legendre quadrature).
-- support for SSE2, SSE3 and **AVX** vectorization with gcc and clang.
+- support for SSE2, SSE3 and **AVX** vectorization, as well as Xeon Phi.
 - **parallel transforms with OpenMP** (for Gauss grid only).
-- an algorithm using DCT for regular nodes (generalized Fejer quadrature)
+- an algorithm using DCT for regular nodes (generalized Fejer quadrature).
-- synthesis (inverse transform) at any coordinate (not constrained to a grid)
+- synthesis (inverse transform) at any coordinate (not constrained to a grid).
 - ability to choose the optimal spatial sizes for a given spectral truncation.
 - **on-the-fly transforms** : saving memory and bandwidth, and can even be faster depending on architecture.